Throbbing Pain After Dental Implant Crown (Common Reasons)

 • Infection: While infrequent, implant infections can develop around the dental implant.
 However, before placing a crown on the implant, it is subjected to a torque test to ensure its stability and minimize the risk of infection.

-It is essential to consult with your dentist if you experience any discomfort or pain after the procedure.
+If you experience any discomfort or pain after the procedure, it is essential to consult with your dentist.
 Your dentist can diagnose the problem and recommend the appropriate treatment to alleviate your discomfort.

 If you have recently undergone dental implant crown delivery, it is normal to experience some discomfort and pain.
 Here are some common symptoms associated with throbbing pain after a dental implant crown: